ayaosama05/React-App/README.md

 # To run the project use the following command `yarn run start`

+## to run json server use `npx json-server --watch data/db.json --port 8000` to be able to see CRUD operations

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).